sthenic/lins/doc/web/_source/rules.rst

     linter:
       - plain

-would only enable the rule when the plain-text linter is used.
+would only enable the rule when the plain text linter is used.
 By default, the rule is used by all the linters.